jakobjassmann/ecodes-dk-lidar/README.md

 ## Getting Started

 This repository contains the code to generate the EcoDes-DK15 dataset, as well as the figures in the accompanying manscuript.
 It also provides additional documentation for the dataset and the processing software.

-We recommend the manuscript as a first starting point for information on the dataset and the processing method.
-Here, we provide additional documentation for code and processing, scripts to generate the manuscript figures, and example scripts on how to access the data.
 See [documentation](#documentation) below.

 To replicate the processing, revisit the [workflow overview](/documentation/dk_lidar_processing_flow.pdf), then carry out the following steps: